 Conservative levels of risk

-... whilst maintaining conservative levels of risk compared to those of client benchmarks ...
+We maintain conservative levels of risk compared to those of client benchmarks.

 Low cost

-... and seek to provide relatively liquid, low cost investment vehicles that allow clients to build customised portfolios that meet their individual investment requirements.
+We seek to provide relatively liquid, low-cost investment vehicles that allow clients to build customised portfolios that meet their individual investment requirements.

-The CFB, together with sister organisation Epworth Investment Management, manage £920 million for charities and pension funds.
+The CFB, together with sister organisation Epworth Investment Management, manage over £1bn for UK churches and charities.